DeAdiU/Split-Expense/README.md

 ## API Documenatation

 The project has integrated Swagger for easy API documentation.
 You can access the Swagger UI by navigating to the `/swagger/` URL when the server is running.
+Please use Authorize (enter JWT token) to use protected routes.

 ## Contributing